sasjs/cli.sasjs.io/docs/deploy.md

 The `serverUrl` is the location of your Viya server.
 The `contextName` is the execution service on which your SAS code will execute.
 You can get a list of available contexts by running a `GET` to the following endpoint: `/compute/contexts`

 #### SAS 9

-For SAS 9 deployment we integrate with SAS9API by Analytium ([https://sas9api.io](https://sas9api.io)), you can contact them for a free trial copy.

 Configuration as follows: